Ghini/ghini.desktop/doc/use_cases-jbq.rst

 - We have many plants which are still only partially identified, at rank genus, sometimes not even.
 This also needs be explained.

+  ..  admonition:: Details
+      :class: toggle

+- Editing the Accession identification - the Species details

+  ..  admonition:: Details
+      :class: toggle

+         there's two quite different scenarios here.

+         - one is the identification of a single accession, which had been associated to a "generic" species, something like “*Zzz* sp” or “*Vanda* sp”;

+           in this case, when the plant species becomes known, we change the association in the accession, selecting a different species.

+         - a different case is when we have a whole batch of accessions, all obviously the same species, but we haven't been able to identify it.
+In this case, we associate the accessions with an incompletely specified species, something like “*Zzz* sp-59”, preferably adding the taxonomist's name, who made the association.

+           in this case, when the species gets identified (and it could even be a species nova), we directly edit the species, so all accessions that refer to it get the change.

 - Sometimes we have groups of plants accessed separately but clearly belonging to the same species, even if we are not able to indicate its binomial name with confidence.
 Ghini helps us here, too.

+  ..  admonition:: Details
+      :class: toggle

 - New plants may be relative to species not yet represented in our collection.
 Adding a new species in the database is part of the daily routine, too.

+  ..  admonition:: Details
+      :class: toggle

 - We sometimes can't identify a taxon at rank genus, but we do manage to be more precise than just "it's an orchid".
 Quite often we are able to